helloworldless/davidagood.com/content/blog/chialisp-basics/index.md

 ---

 Based on this video: [An Introduction to developing in Chialisp](https://www.youtube.com/watch?v=dEFLJSU87K8).

-Includes a few updates/corrections based on things that have changed.
+I've included a few updates/corrections based on things that have changed.
 For example, the quoting syntax was changed from this `brun '(+ (q  2) (q 3))'` to this `brun '(+ (q .
 2) (q .
 3))'`